Strict Parents Raise Better Kids- What They Do Differently Than Other Parents

 Characteristics of a Strict Parent

 1. Family First- Behind every troubled teen is a broken family.
 It's true some kids become extra responsible within a broken or abusive family, but far more become troubled themselves.
 Many are single parents, but just as many are families that may be together, but distant in every other way.
 Yes, families can be together...but not.
 Teens raised by strict parents do not go out with their friends during dinner time or during family activities.
-Having dinner together is expected, family game night/family time, worship time for the religious, household chores (benefiting other activities that include all family members is a must, and an expectation.
+Having dinner together is expected, family game night/family time, worship time for the religious, household chores (benefiting whole family), or other activities that include all family members is a must, and an expectation.
 Kids need a sense of belonging and to feel important so would you rather them get that from their friends/peers or from their parents/family?

 Family first starts at an early age and can even be established in a broken home.
 It's a non-negotiable expectation...and a routine.
 You must realize our kids get a free ride from parents and expecting them to put family priorities before social engagements is not unrealistic.
 Single parents can still set up together time and rituals to spend quality time sans guilt and often need even more help around the house.